-How to remove an ingrown nail
+How to remove ingrown nail

-Author: doctor Derjushev A.N.
+Author: doctor Deryushev A.N.

 There are several different types of surgical

-interventions with ingrown nails
+interventions for ingrown nails

-From folk methods of treatment, at the initial stages of the disease it is recommended to use casting of aloe.
-This allows you to reduce pain and clean the wound from purulent contents.
-Help and rinse with broths of chamomile pharmacy, St. John's wort, perforated, sage, that is, herbs that have anti-inflammatory properties.
+From the popular methods of treatment, it is recommended to use aloe casting in the initial stages of the disease.
+This reduces pain and cleans the wound from purulent contents.
+Rinsing with broths of chamomile, pharmacy, St. John's wort, sage, that is, herbs with anti-inflammatory properties will also help.

-author: doctor Iordanskaya A.V.
+author: doctor Jordan A.V.

 author: doctor Ambrosova I.A.

-author: traumatologist-orthopedist Konev K.V.
+author: orthopedic traumatologist Konev K.V.

 author: doctor Zhilyuk V.Yu.